unibo-spe/spe-slides/content/12-multiplatform/_index.md

 2. Ensure your compiled Java code is available as a `.jar` file
     + say, in `/path/to/my.jar`

-2. Install the JPype package via `pip install JPype1`
+3. Install the JPype package via `pip install JPype1`

-3. You first need JPype to start a JVM instance in your Python process
+4. You first need JPype to start a JVM instance in your Python process
-    + tby default, JVM location is inferred from the `JAVA_HOME` environment variable
+    + by default, the JVM location is inferred from the `JAVA_HOME` environment variable

     ```python
     import jpype